lydell/js-tokens/README.md

 ### JavaScript runtimes

 js-tokens should work in any JavaScript runtime that supports [Unicode property escapes].
-For Node.js, this means Node.js 10 or later.

 ### Known errors